Navigation

 Follow us to discover the latest in the legal world.

-When a resident of B.C. dies without a will, administration of their estate typically falls under the Wills, Estates and Succession Act (WESA).
-However, if the person was ordinarily resident on an Indian reserve or crown land at the time of their death, their estate is subject to the laws of the Indian Act.
+When a resident of BC dies without a will, administration of their estate typically falls under the Wills, Estates and Succession Act (WESA).
+However, if the person was ordinarily resident on reserve or crown land at the time of their death, their estate is subject to the laws of the Indian Act.

 What does it mean to be ordinarily resident?

-It means the deceased normally resided on an Indian reserve, however, they didn’t necessarily need to be living on a reserve at the time of their time.
+It means the deceased normally resided on an reserve.
+However, they didn’t necessarily need to be living on a reserve at the time of their time.

 Who decides if the Indian Act applies to someone’s estate?

-If there’s uncertainty about their resident status, Indigenous Services Canada (ISC) can make this determination with a death certificate.
+If there’s uncertainty about an individual’s resident status, Indigenous Services Canada (ISC) can make this determination with a death certificate.
 ISC is also responsible for probating the person’s will with approval from the Canadian Minister of Indigenous Services.

 What are the steps to challenge or change a will under the Indian Act?